zhipeng-jia/snappyjs/README.md

 I benchmark SnappyJS against `node-snappy` (which is NodeJS binding of native implementation).

+Command for benchmark is `node benchmark`.
+Below is the result running on NodeJS v5.5.0.

 ~~~
 Real text #1 (length 618425, byte length 1236850):
 node-snappy#compress x 170 ops/sec ±0.96% (74 runs sampled)